Zei33/Civilization-VII-Modding-Documentation/advanced-topics.md

 > **Note:** Using the console commands is considered "cheating" in normal gameplay.
 Only use it for debugging and testing purposes.

+### FireTuner Debug Tool

+For more advanced debugging capabilities, you can use the FireTuner tool:

+- **Enhanced Debugging**: FireTuner provides a more powerful interface for debugging than the in-game console
+- **Live Code Execution**: Execute JavaScript/Lua code in the running game environment
+- **Custom Debug Panels**: Access specialized panels for various game systems
+- **Autoplay Testing**: Run automated game sessions for testing

+For detailed instructions on setting up and using FireTuner with Civilization VII, see the [FireTuner documentation](./firetuner.md).

 ### Debug Output

 Add debug logging to your mod: